heinohein/Arduino-Pro-mini-shield-with-NRF24L01-LCD-and-relays/readme-shield.txt

 transmission, insert the optional NRF24L01(+) module.
 Please note that these modules needs 3,3 V power, so a voltage converter or a step down converter must be present, see below.

 J4  output connector, 5 pin generic female header.
 The main purpose is to connect a single or double relay brick, controlled by A1 and A2.
 Of couse these pins can also be used for other input or output purposes.
 Please note the sequence of pin1 (+5V) and pin2 (GND), so buy simmular relay bricks supporting a straight 3 of 4 pin cable.
-Pin5 is connected to A3 and when not in use by extra led or the reset function, is also available for general purposes.
+Pin5 is connected to A3 and when not in use by the extra led or the reset function, is also available for general purposes.

 J5  connector for 5V power supply, 3 pin generic male header.
 Use a 2 or 3 pin generic female header to supply power to this header.
 Please carefully note the sequence of the pins, pin 1 and 2 is GND, pin 3 is +5V.
-It is advised to supply 5V or 6V , and maximum 9V because with the allowed 12V the onboard step down converter of the Pro mini PCB becomes extremely hot.
+It is advised to supply 5V to 6V , and maximum 9V because with the allowed 12V the onboard step down converter of the Pro mini PCB becomes extremely hot.
-Personally I only use 230V to 5V USB type transformers without any instability problems.
+Personally I only use 110-230V to 5V USB type transformers without any instability problems.

 J6  connector for 5V power supply via USB.
-Use a available DIP to USB converter PCB, which can be ordered on Ebay.
+Use an obtainable DIP to USB converter PCB, which can be ordered on Ebay.
 This allows a micro USB plug (or if you prefer a mini USB) to be used without the need to solder these SMT type of connectors.